Third Revised Edition

 Amillennialism Actively Suppresses New Testament Apocalyptic

-Ulrich H. J. Körtner in his masterful dissertation, The End of the World, A Theological Interpretation, demonstrates how, again and again, standard Christian theology (which is arguably Amillennial) suppresses the New Testament.8 Important quotes follow below: He describes how apocalyptic is viewed as mysterious, dark and abstruse, bizarre, menacing and fantastic.9 Above all, however, Amillennialism's idea of apocalyptic, unlike what the Old and New Testament presents, is catastrophic and total.
-Total destruction of mankind!
-Total destruction of the earth!
-Total destruction of the universe and of history and time as we now know it!
-To this way of thinking, the end of the world is total and complete and involves the total and complete obliteration of each and everything God created!
+Ulrich H. J. Körtner in his masterful dissertation, The End of the World, A Theological Interpretation, demonstrates how, again and again, standard Christian theology (which is arguably Amillennial) suppresses the New Testament.8 Important quotes follow below: He describes how apocalyptic is viewed as mysterious, dark and abstruse, bizarre, menacing and fantastic.9 Above all, however, Amillennialism's idea of apocalyptic (unlike what the Old and New Testament presents) is catastrophic, complete and total.
+It is a total destruction of mankind; a total destruction of the earth; and a total destruction of the universe and of history and time as we now know it!
+In this way of thinking, the end of the world is total and complete and involves the total and complete obliteration of each and every material thing God created!